 The child may arrive with a referral letter from a colleague, crèche or school.
 The referral letter is important because it draws attention to the problem.
 It is important to read any referral information carefully.
 Always reply to a referral letter.

-1-7 What is the value of the Road-to-Health Card?
+1-7 What is the value of the Road-to-Health Booklet?

-It is always very important to ask for and review the child’s Road-to-Health Card as it provides much useful information about the child’s past medical history, immunisation record, growth pattern and wellbeing.
-If the Road-to-Health Card is lost or not available, ask why.
-A lost or forgotten Card may be due to a family or social problem.
+It is always very important to ask for and review the child’s Road-to-Health Booklet as it provides important and useful information about the child’s past medical history, immunisation record, growth pattern and wellbeing.
+If the Road-to-Health Booklet is lost or not available, ask why.
+A lost or forgotten booklet may be due to a family or social problem.
 The crèche, school, clinic or hospital must not keep this booklet.
 The booklet must always be with the parent/s or caregiver.

-Always look carefully at the Road-to-Health Card before examining a child.
+Always look carefully at the Road-to-Health Booklet before examining a child.

 1-8 What basic information is needed?

-Before the history and examination, some basic information is often taken and recorded by the staff that meet the mother and child when they arrive at the clinic or hospital.
+Before the history and examination, some basic information is often taken and recorded by the staff that meet the child and parent/s or caregiver when they arrive at the clinic or hospital.
 This basic information usually includes the following:

 - The age and gender of the child